lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

     // MARK: Private methods

     private func notifyDelegate() {
-        delegete?.dataUpdated()
+        delegate?.dataUpdated()
     }

     enum GatewayType { // FIXME: Nested types accessible from the outside should go first. case demo
         case stage
-    } // FIXME: No whitespaces after the opening and before the closing brace.
+    } // FIXME: No spaces after the opening and before the closing brace.

 }
 ```